 - A variety of bags are needed for boys, girls, toddlers, children and teenagers.

-- You can find a downloadable PDF including the Liberty Rose Trust pattern piece and this photo tutorial in my side bar - eyes right - it's entitled 'Wiggly Bag Tutorial' which can be downloaded to your computer and printed out.
+- You can find a downloadable PDF including the Liberty Rose Trust pattern piece and this photo tutorial at the bottom of this post, which can be downloaded to your computer and printed out.

 - This tutorial covers the basics in the hope that beginner sewers won't be put off.